AlexJReid/blog/content/posts/monoblok/index.md

 This is useful for smoothing out output from jittery sensors (the £2.99 Temu kind), high-frequency market data, fleet telemetry, anything where the data moves fast but most of the movement isn't worth a downstream message.

-monoblok is partially NATS-compatible and is written in Zig, resulting in a fast and compact binary with low hardware requirements.
+monoblok is partially NATS-compatible and is written in as simple as possible C, resulting in a fast and compact binary with low hardware requirements.
 It is configured through a simple signal conditioning DSL called **patchbay**.

 [![why monoblok infographic](./infographic.png)](./infographic.png)
 (click to zoom)